Logo

 What to consider before multi-cloud adoption

-According to the 2020 IDG Cloud Computing Study, 79% of organizations experienced challenges of multi-cloud adoption.
-Some of them can be prevented with a well-thought-through multi-cloud implementation, but some are integral parts of this model.
+According to the IDG Cloud Computing Study, 79% of organizations reported experiencing challenges of multi-cloud adoption in 2020.
+Some can be prevented with a well-thought-through multi-cloud implementation, but some are inherent to this model.
 Here are the key issues you can experience:

 1. Management complexity.
 The more cloud vendors you work with, the more resources your IT team has to manage.
 Most vendors have their own technologies, interfaces, services, and languages.
 There’s little to no standardization across cloud-based services, so each service you use will likely require a unique management approach.
 If left unmanaged, your multiple clouds can cause cloud sprawl and the growth of shadow IT.